backdrop-contrib/login_whitelist/README.md

 Login whitelist
 ===============

+**This module is discontinued and should be replaced by their renamed successor, the module "Login allowlist" available at https://backdropcms.org/project/login_allowlist or https://github.com/backdrop-contrib/login_allowlist created with the aim of use inclusive naming.**

 Restrict login to your site for whitelisted users only, protect against "lazy"
 brute force attack and harmful malformed login requests.